kappaduck/aquila/readme.md

 ### Prerequisites

-- [.NET 9.0 SDK]
+- [.NET 9.0 SDK] and [.NET 10.0 SDK]
-> The .NET 9.0 SDK includes everything you need to build and run .NET applications on your machine.
+> The SDK includes everything you need to build and run .NET applications on your machine.

 - [Cmake]
 > Minimum version required: `3.16.0`